arangodb/arangodb/Documentation/ImplementorManual/HttpJob.md

 `-scheduler.maximal-queue-size`.
 If more than this number of tasks are already queued, the server will reject the request with an HTTP 500 error.

+Finally, please note that it is not possible to cancel such a non-blocking request after the fact.
+If you need to cancel requests, use @ref HttpJobAsync and @ref HttpJobPutCancel below.

 Async Execution and later Result Retrieval {#HttpJobAsync}
 ----------------------------------------------------------